Aantonjoe12/motor-pricing-model/README.md

 **Source:** https://www.kaggle.com/datasets/karansarpal/fremtpl-french-motor-tpl-insurance-claims?select=freMTPLsev.csv

 The file is not included in this repository because it exceeds GitHub’s file size limit.
-To run the notebooks, download the dataset from Kaggle and place it in the `data/` folder.
+To run the notebooks, download the dataset from Kaggle and place it in a `data/` folder.

 ## About the Project